 If you sell livestock either through a market or directly, do everything you can to ensure that they are not sent for export out of the UK and/or are then raised in intensive systems.
 We are particularly concerned about the long distance transport and sale of calves into continental-style veal systems which have been shown to deliver poor animal welfare.

-Livestock markets

-To minimise stress and handling of livestock you should aim to sell or source livestock directly with farmers rather than through a livestock market.
+Livestock markets To minimise stress and handling of livestock you should aim to sell or source livestock directly with farmers rather than through a livestock market.
 If you have no option but to use a livestock market, the handling, care and welfare of the livestock is the responsibility of the livestock owner.
 The livestock owner is responsible for ensuring organic standards are met, for example by ensuring that animals are fed organic feed while at market.
 The welfare of animals at transport is protected by law.
 Information on the legal requirements in GB can be found here.

-The main legislation that governs animal welfare at shows and markets includes the:

-- Animal Welfare Act 2006 - Welfare of Animals at Markets Order 1990 (WAMO) - Welfare of Animals at Markets (Amendment) Order 1993 - Welfare of Horses at Markets (and Other Places of Sale) Order 1990 (WHAMOPSO) - Welfare of Animals (Transport) (England) Order 2006

-The owners and keepers of livestock, including persons with temporary responsibility, such as market operators are responsible for safeguarding animal welfare.
+The main legislation that governs animal welfare at shows and markets includes the: Animal Welfare Act 2006 Welfare of Animals at Markets Order 1990 (WAMO) Welfare of Animals at Markets (Amendment) Order 1993 Welfare of Horses at Markets (and Other Places of Sale) Order 1990 (WHAMOPSO) Welfare of Animals (Transport) (England) Order 2006 The owners and keepers of livestock, including persons with temporary responsibility, such as market operators are responsible for safeguarding animal welfare.
 WAMO is enforced by local authorities who identify problems at markets and Animal and Plant Health Agency officials who regularly visit and inspect markets.
-SA GB 3.11.2 Use of electric goads is prohibited Loading and unloading animals must be carried out without the use of any type of electrical stimulation to coerce the animals.
-Loading and unloading is the most common circumstance where electrical stimulation is used to coerce animals.
-In GB the competent authority has confirmed that the use of electric stimulation at any stage of organic production is prohibited.
+3.11.2 Use of electric goads is prohibited Loading and unloading is the most common circumstance where electrical stimulation is used to coerce animals.
+In GB the competent authority has

+5 confirmed that the use of electric stimulation at any stage of organic

+5 51 production is prohibited.

+animals.

 (EC) 889/2008 Art.
 18(4)

-SA GB 3.12 Standards for poultry What is this chapter about?
-What is this chapter about?
-This section contains all the poultry specific standards for organ livestock standards. nic poultry production that you must comply with together with the general Standards Guidance SA GB 3.12.1 Keeping poultry in cages is prohibited You must not keep poultry in cages.
+3.12 Standards for poultry What is this chapter about? livestock standards. ic poultry production that you must comply with together with the general Standards Guidance 3.12.1 Keeping poultry in cages is prohibited You must not keep poultry in cages.
 (EC) 889/2008 Art.
-12(1) A sourcing requirement applies for SA processors.

-SA GB 3.12.2 Number of birds permitted in each flock Under this definition 'laying chickens' means laying hens.
-Each poultry flock must not contain more than: a) 3,000 birds for laying chickens (EC) 889/2008 Art.
+12(1) S A sourcing requirement applies for SA processors.
+3.12.2 Number of birds permitted in each house Each poultry house must not contain more than: a) 3,000 birds for laying chickens (EC) 889/2008 Art.
 12(3)(e) b) 1,000 birds for other poultry species.
-Other poultry species includes all other laying birds and all table birds.
-Soil Association higher standard A sourcing requirement applies for SA processors.
-Why?
+Soil Association higher standard Why?
 Flock size is limited to help ensure consistently high levels of animal welfare and encourage use of the range.